-If you notice your water heater is leaking, turn off your home’s water valve.
-It’s usually located in your basement, by furnace or water heater, or below your kitchen sink.
+If you find out your water heater is leaking, turn off your home’s water valve.
+It’s usually situated in your basement, by furnace or water heater, or underneath your kitchen sink.

 Then reach Gordon's Service Experts at 405-432-2197 right away.
 Even a little leak can cause major damage to your home.

-A leaky tank may be indicating you need to get a new water heater.
+A leaky tank may be hinting you need to get a new water heater.

 Not Enough Hot Water

-Getting zeroor not enough hot water out of your tap?
+Getting zeroor insufficient hot water out of your tap?
 If you have a gas water heater, the pilot light could be malfunctioning.

-If you’re not confident in how to figure this out, get in touch with us.
+If you’re not confident in how to investigate this, get in touch with us.
 We’ll manage the problem.